District Psychotherapy

 — Matt Sosnowsky, Founder

-My expertise includes anxiety and depression, career, trauma, grief, panic attacks, and OCD
+My expertise includes anxiety and depression, career, grief, panic attacks, and OCD.

 Beliefs